ebi-gene-expression-group/atlas-web-single-cell/README.md

   git pull
   git submodule update --remote
 ```

 ## Data
-Choose a suitable location for the experiment files, database and Solr backup data.
+Choose a suitable location for the experiment files and Solr backup data.
 Set the path in the variable
 `ATLAS_DATA_PATH`.

 To download the data you can use `rsync` if you’re connected to the EBI network (over VPN or from campus):